raphsenn/neural-networks-from-scratch/README.md

                         self.w = self.w - self.learning_rate * x
 ```

-Create the training data and plot it.
+Create the training data, train it and plot.

 ```python
 from matplotlib import pyplot as plt